 "My engineering degree from NDSU opened doors to many opportunities and a successful and very satisfying career,” Duin said.
 “Carol and I have established the endowed fellowship to increase support for College of Engineering faculty and to acknowledge the value of my NDSU education.” - Spencer Duin, IE graduate 1966

-We offer Bachelor of Science and Master of Science degrees in Industrial Engineering and Management and in Manufacturing Engineering, and a Doctor of Philosophy in Industrial and Manufacturing Engineering .
-Students majoring in any engineering discipline are also eligible to choose from three minors available in the following areas: Industrial Engineering & Managment, Manufacturing Engineering, or Reliability Engineering.
+We offer Bachelor of Science and Master of Science degrees in Industrial Engineering and Management and in Manufacturing Engineering, and a Doctor of Philosophy in Industrial and Manufacturing Engineering.
+Students majoring in any engineering discipline are also eligible to choose from three minors available in the following areas: Industrial Engineering and Management, Manufacturing Engineering, or Reliability Engineering.

-Both the Bachelor of Science in Industrial Engineering & Management and the Bachelor of Science in Manufacturing Engineering degrees are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The programs leading to the Bachelor of Science in Industrial Engineering and Management and the Bachelor of Science in Manufacturing Engineering degrees at NDSU are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Teaching Mission: To provide high quality undergraduate and graduate programs in industrial and manufacturing engineering.